 UFC 228 is now available on Amazon Prime.

-Ahead of Magomedsharipov’s latest outing, here are some of the numbers that have come to define him:
+A closer look at some of the numbers that have come to define Kowalkiewicz:

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.